 A couple of caveats about the previous study: 10 is a small sample size, and listening to fast tempo music wasn’t compared to the effects of listening to slower or even faster music.
 Therefore, it’s difficult to conclude 137-160 bpm is the sweet spot.
 We look forward to further research.

-However, even with our caveats, take note of the recent study with the 137-160 bpm music.
+However, take note of the study with the 137-160 bpm music.
 That’s fast.
 People have a preferred tempo of 120-130, which aligns with walking and applause.
 But you may want to crank up the rhythm for your hardest, higher rep sets, activities like sled-pushing, or the high-intensity segments of HIIT cardio.
 A lot of modern hip-hop (60-100 bpm, on average) is more conducive to chilling out than amping up.
-Rock and roll and metal, especially, can be at any pace, but thrash metal comes in at 150+ beats per minute.
+Rock and roll, especially metal, can be at any pace, but thrash metal comes in at 150+ beats per minute.
 Techno and trance average 120-140 bpm, but regularly go much faster, and speedcore is as fast as its name suggests (300-1000+ bpm).
 Again, it’s a matter of personal taste, and a fast song you hate will likely only be a distraction and less effective than a slower song you love.
 But keep an open mind.
 Try adding more beats per minute to see if it helps you eke out more reps per set.

 Opening image: Staff Sgt.
 Jennifer Thacker / U.S. Air Force photo by Staff Sgt.
 Delano Scott